-2.65.
-In the publication of Contract Award referred to in paragraph 2.60 the Borrower shall specify that any bidder who wishes to ascertain the grounds on which its bid was not selected, should request an explanation from the Borrower.
+2.82 If the standstill period is applicable, in the Notification of Intention to Award referred to in paragraph 2.77, or in the publication of the contract award referred to in paragraph 2.72 (if the standstill period is not applicable) as the case may be, the Borrower shall specify that any bidder who wishes to ascertain the grounds on which its bid was not selected, should request an explanation from the Borrower.
 The Borrower shall promptly provide an explanation of why such bid was not selected, either in writing and/or in a debriefing meeting, at the option of the Borrower.
 The requesting bidder shall bear all the costs of attending such a debriefing.